gdsbook/book/notebooks/09_spatial_inequality.md

 \sum_{l \in i} Y_l$.
 Per-capita income in region $i$ is $y_i = \frac{Y_i}{N_i}$,
 where $N_i$ is the number of individuals in region $i$.

-At the national level,  the coefficient of variation as an index of  interpersonal income inequality would be:
+At the national level,  the coefficient of variation in incomes could be used as an index of interpersonal income inequality.
+This would be:

 $$CV_{nat} = \sqrt{\frac{\sum_{l=1}^N (Y_l - \bar{y})^2}{N}}$$